 One advantage of pentatonic scales is that there are only five different pitches (or six if you’re counting the octave above the tonic).
-When using different scale recognition tools, you will find you can identify the scale just on the number of pitches, since other types of scales have more.
+When trying to recognise the scale in a piece of music, you will find you can identify this scale just on the number of pitches, since other types of scales have more notes.
 However, it is worth using a tool like this one from Teoria.com, because if you can pick out the pentatonic scales from major scales, you will have a great advantage further down the line.
 To use the exercise, be sure you tick the box next to “Pentatonic Scales”, along with “Major minor”.
 If you already know major and minor scales, you can try to identify these as well.
 Challenge yourself to hear the difference between pentatonic and other types of scales.

 You can also try playing the scale on your instrument, to get used to the sound of these five notes.
-Remember, because you know the solfege, you can play a pentatonic scale in any key.
-Just use Do-Re-Mi-So-La-Do!
+Remember, because you know the solfege, you can play a pentatonic scale in any key where you know the major scale.
+Just use the Do-Re-Mi-So-La-Do notes!

 For example, a pentatonic scale starting on D would be:

 The major pentatonic is a common and useful scale that is excellent to learn for beginners, as it gets you used to the pattern of notes, and gets you on your feet and playing quickly.
 Once you’ve nailed down the major, it’s time to explore further…

 Minor Pentatonic Scales

 If you know major pentatonic scales, it’s very easy to derive minor pentatonic scales.